![]() |

 | HOME | A BIT ABOUT BUGS | GALLERY | SYSTEMATIC LISTS | RECORDING BUGS | CONTACT US | LINKS |

 | Trapezonotus arenarius Family: Lygaeidae Trapezonotus species are medium sized ground bugs which are rather oval in shape.
 The sides of the pronotum are regularly rounded and thinned at the edges to produce narrow keels.
-T. arenarius was previously considered conspecific with T. desertus and T. dispar, and the three species are often very difficult to separate, ideally requiring examination of the male parameres.
-The mid and hind tibiae are usually black in T. arenarius.
-Although both macropterous and brachypterous forms occur, the wing membranes are often well-developed in brachypters and show a large degree of overlap.
+This species was previously considered conspecific with T. desertus and T. dispar, and the three species are very difficult to separate, requiring examination of the male parameres.
+In T. arenarius the blade of the paramere is only slightly curved towards the tip (see right).
+This is generally the smallest species and the mid and hind tibiae are usually black.
+Although both macropterous and brachypterous forms occur, the wing membranes are often well-developed in brachypters and the wings show a large degree of overlap.
 Widespread but mainly coastal throughout much of the UK, associated with sand dunes and the east anglian brecks.
-Adult: All year Length 4.0-4.5 mm |
+Adult: All year Length males: 3.6-4.1 mm, females: 4.1-4.7 mm |

 ![]() |

-| Adult: north Wales (August 2008) ©Tristan Bantock |
+Wales (August 2008) ©Tristan Bantock |

 |